 Answer: In this situation an ethical psychiatrist would politely decline the gift given its material value and remain kindly firm on that position.
 The psychiatrist may also use this as an opportunity to explore the meaning of gift-giving for the patient and what the patient hopes to achieve by giving the gift to the psychiatrist.
 It is also an opportunity for therapeutically addressing the therapeutic relationship and potential transference.
 Maintaining appropriate therapeutic boundaries is the responsibility of the psychiatrist and it is important to keep a therapeutic relationship professional.
 Although there may be times in which a small gift may not be detrimental to the therapeutic relationship, they are often a source of strain and the gift-giving process carries with it a number of risks.
+As noted in Topic 3.2.6 of the APA Commentary on Ethics in Practice, "rules guiding professional behavior are context sensitive . . . boundary crossings should be undertaken in treatment only in an intentional manner and when the benefits clearly outweigh the risks.
+For instance, the appropriateness of accepting a small gift from a patient should be evaluated in light of the cultural and community context and the therapeutic impact."
 Large gifts are particularly problematic and are almost never appropriate.
+(Sections 1 and 2) (2020; Rev. 2023)